RL4H/GluCoEnv/docs/source/guide/environment.rst

 The environment represents the glucoregulatory system of a person with type 1 diabetes.
 In GluCoEnv, you parallelise environments, which can be used to run multiple workers for a single environment or multiple experiments with multiple workers.

 Environments can be created using provided API and through a custom config.yaml file where greater flexibility is possible.
+The standard API provide standardised settings to train RL algorithms and encouraged for benchmark purposes.
+The settings related to aspects such as the meal protocol for the simulation (carbohydrate content, time, probability of occurence), glucose sensor and insulin pump used, type 1 diabetes patient name, simulation start time etc..

+Using standard API,

 .. code-block:: python